jmcerrejon/PiKISS/README.md

 ####[ DONATE ]

 This project has involved many hours thinking, searching, refactoring and testing code.
 I accept donations due the effort to make new scripts.
 Donations are not required or expected.
 Any amount that you feel is appropriate would be appreciated.
-Simply click on the Donate button below.
+Simply click on the Donate button at the end of this document.
 Thank you! :)

 Estimated hours of work so far: **260 hours**.